jbaruch/artifactory-go-example/README.md

 ### Resolve Dependencies and Build the Project Using JFrog CLI
 In the root directory of the project, perform the following steps:

 1. Configure Artifactory.
 Follow the prompts of the `config` command:

 `> jfrog rt config`

-2. Once the JFrog CLI is configured with Artifactory, we can try and build our project, resolving the dependencies from Artifactory, hoping it will find the modules in GitHub using the remote repository proxing functionality (we'll use the *go*, which includes *go-remote*):
+2. Once the JFrog CLI is configured with Artifactory, we can try and build our project, resolving the dependencies from Artifactory, hoping it will find the modules in GitHub using the remote repository proxying functionality (we'll use the *go*, which includes *go-remote*):

 ```> cd hello
 > jfrog rt go build go